HowDoIGitHelp/CMSC23MDNotes/mdNotes/functional_programming/functional_formalism.md

 ### Reduction example

-For example to reduce the following lambda expression, we must first understand what it means.
+For example, to reduce the following lambda expression, we must first understand what it means.

 $$
 (\lambda x.\lambda y.(xy))(\lambda x.\lambda y.(xy))